calmm-js/documentation/introduction-to-calmm.md

 algorithmic efficiency, because we can make it so that VDOM is updated only when the values produced by observables actually change.
 We essentially only use so called stateless React components and never use `createClass`.
-That has been done once and for all.
+That has been done once and for all for us.
 The React VDOM itself adheres to the structural programming paradigm, which we preserve by embedding observables directly into VDOM.